 5 Season Tents

 5 Season tents, also known as expedition tents or professional use tents, are meant to withstand the harshest of harsh winters.
 Take the MSR Stormking for example.
 Priced at well over $1,000, this tent boasts double walls that protect from cascade snow dumps.
-Their proprietary poles are “virtually indestructible” even in the severe weather.
+Their proprietary poles are “virtually indestructible” even in severe weather.

 5 Season tents are designed with purpose.
 As such, they will not likely suit you well for anything other than moderate to harsh winter conditions.
 They also pack the biggest price punch.
 You shouldn’t even consider buying one of these unless you are a professional or an aspiring professional camper.